 This is one of those items everybody should have available to them.
 Your kit will be different for your home as the one you keep in your car or your go bag.
 Every person should have a go bag that you grab on your way out the door that will help keep you safe and comfortable for a period of time.
 Stopping to hunt for your medications or other important needs can cost you critical seconds in an evacuation.
-You can start with a pretty basic kit and add to it depending on your disaster plan and as you learn more about emergency preparedness.

 Most preppers will cite emergency preparedness lists of what individuals and families must prepare in terms of food, clothing, shelter, sanitation, safety and communications.
 There are hundreds of preparedness lists available to you on the Internet and a whole new lexicon has evolved among preppers with acronyms such as BOB (bug out bag), BOL (bug out location), BOV (bug out vehicle).